andyml123/andyml123.github.io/imagetest.md

 </div>
 </div>

 <p>If a standard get well message doesn't feel like enough for you then there are a few alternatives.
 You can make a get well card interesting by including more than a few words wishing them a speedy recovery.
 A beautiful poem or verse that says in rhyme how you feel is a sweet way to wish someome 'get well'.
-Writing poetry can be challenging so our example get well poems are ideal for you to use as inspiration or copy as they are.
+Writing poetry can be challenging so our example get well poems are ideal for you to use as inspiration for your own or copy as they are.
 </p>

 <p>